-We are living in a world where the reality of a tidal wave of big data is upon us.
+We are living in a world where the reality of a tidal wave of big data technologies is upon us.
 And the force as well as the layers propelling this sea of data are enormous.
 Every transaction, operational task, discussion and indeed decision in the business world is increasingly finding its roots in some snippet of data sprouting in the course of business activities.
 Amidst this ever-growing dependence on data analysis, machine learning and cognitive business intelligence, what must a candidate vying for a fulfilling job-role in the field possess in terms of capabilities?

 The buzz around artificial intelligence and big data is gaining genuine acceptance from companies mainly because businesses have understood that it is no longer a fashionable trend to latch onto, rather a vital asset to drive strategies and truly influence bottom lines.
 Big data is big only if the insights it produces indicate disruptive business impact.